-If your bank doesn’t offer this feature, then look into one of the many apps out there to help you track your spending.
+If your bank doesn’t offer this feature, then look into one of the many apps out there to help you with the budgeting process by tracking your spending.
 Mint, You Need a Budget, and Personal Capital are all great apps to use for tracking your spending and staying on budget.

 Make Sure Your Spending Is In Line With Your Budget

 Your budget is something you should revisit on a regular basis.
 I look at ours weekly… sometimes even daily… but that’s because I am a numbers geek and I love checking and rechecking that our money is doing what I thought it is doing.
 Remember, I’m an accountant by trade, so bean counting is “fun” for me!.